MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/dev-itpro/sysadmin/create-batch-class.md

 ---
-title: Create a Batch Class
+title: Create a batch class
-description: This article exlains how to ceate a Batch Class for Microsoft Dynamics 365 finance and operations apps to perform tasks efficiently in the backgroundin Microsoft Visual Studio.
+description: This article exlains how to ceate a batch class for Microsoft Dynamics 365 finance and operations apps so that you can efficiently perform tasks in the background in Visual Studio.
 author: cwithfourplus
 ms.date: 04/01/2024
 ms.topic: how-to